National-Digital-Twin/integration-architecture-documentation/DeveloperDocumentation/IANode/DataIngestion.md

 # :datasetBase rdf:type ja:MemoryDataset .
 ```

-The above however needs to be replaced with filestystem setup:
+The above however  can be replaced with filestystem setup to run with persisted storage:
 ```
 # fragment of new config-abac-local.ttl